fbn776/OS-Lab/README.md

 - Bash scripts for;
   - calculating factorial of a number
   - finding fibanocci number
-  - checking whether a number is palindrome or not
+  - check whether a number is palindrome or not
   - searching for a string file

 ### Experiment 3